Vaish1911/my-codef-site/content/_index.md

 <h3 style ="border:#00449E; border-width:2px; border-style:solid; display:inline; padding: 10px 80px ;font-size: 20px" >The realities of university revealed:</h3>

-Starting your university journey is exciting but as you step into this new stage in your lives, it can be scary and ambiguous.
+Starting your university journey is exciting but as you step into this new stage in your lives, it can be nerve-wracking.

 That is why I am here, as someone who has just finished first year, to guide you through your initial steps into university.